-Your college student may never need to appeal any decision made by his college.
-He may never find himself in a situation involving a dismissal from school, late withdrawal from a class, grade change, judicial decision, or other special circumstance.
+Your college student may never need to appeal any decision made by their college.
+They may never be in a situation involving a dismissal from school, late withdrawal from a class, grade change, judicial decision, or other special circumstance.
 If that is the case, good for your student!
-However, a few students may feel that some policy or judicial decision should be reconsidered.
+However, a few students may feel that some policy or decision should be reconsidered.
 Those students may need to appeal the decision to the appropriate board or committee at the college.

 Is an appeal wise?